lucaslin/BnLCharts/README.md

 Here, the chart is bound to chartConfig - which must be on the scope.
 From there down attributes are bound to config.
 You would write the chartConfig object to provide the data property, the getX and getY functions, and the scale-x and scale-y functions.
 Because you define chartConfig, you could bind get-x to any function like getPurchaseDate.
 Notice how the x and y axes share scales with the area.

+Licensing
+===
+MIT license.
+It uses D3 and Angular, so you'll need to comply with their OSS licenses as well.
+Contributions (pull requests) welcome.